fan-droide/buywatch_POC/README.md

 ![Step 3 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step03_homescreenloggedin.png)

-**4) Go to Upload tab and fill the form.
+**4) Go to the Upload tab and fill the form.
 Select Pod, price and name.
 Include the payment endpoint and then attach a file.
 Click on "Send New Data to Pod".**

 ![Step 4 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step04_uploadform.png)

-**5) Sign in at backend level to generate a session in the server for the seller, so the server can access to resources and also give permission to buyers.**
+**5) Sign in at backend level to generate a session in the server for the seller, so the server can access resources and also give permission to buyers.**

 ![Step 5 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step05_backendauthentication.png)

-**6) Check at Market tab that the new item is added to the backend DB (NOTE: right now data is stored in memory only).**
+**6) Check at the Market tab that the new item is added to the backend DB (NOTE: right now data is stored in memory only).**

 ![Step 6 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step06_validateitemmarket.png)